-The latest Operation and Communication Manual as well as free configuration software and ActiveX controls are available from the website listed in this manual or on the CD-ROM enclosed with your shipment.
+The latest Operation and Communication Manual as well as free configuration software are available at the website listed on the cover page of this manual.

 For first-time users: Refer to the QuickStart Manual for basic operation and set-up instructions.